 The missense variants identified in this study affect both the extracellular (p.(Ile805Phe) and p.(Asp750Asn)) and intracellular portions of the protein (p.(Gly1537Ser)), with no particular region or domain specifically affected by the variants identified in this study.
-In order to assess the effects of the variants on protein structure, we attempted to model the changes using I-TASSER-MTD.[32]
-However, due to the lack of homologous structures available for the majority of the PLXNB2 protein, including the regions affected by the variants, the accuracy of the modelling is likely to be low.
-The variants identified herein could be altering the binding of PLXNB2 to semaphorins via the sema domain, the subsequent homodimerization of PLXNB2 upon binding semaphorin, catalytic activity via the GAP domain and interaction with GTPases, or the ability to interact with other proteins and to effect other types of downstream signalling.[41]
-Further investigation will be required to better understand the effects of specific variants.
+In order to assess the effects of the variants on protein structure, we attempted to model the changes using I-TASSER-MTD.32 However, due to the lack of homologous structures available for the majority of the PLXNB2 protein, including the regions affected by the variants, the accuracy of the modelling is likely to be low.
+The variants identified herein could be altering the binding of PLXNB2 to semaphorins via the sema domain, the subsequent homodimerisation of PLXNB2 on binding semaphorin, catalytic activity via the GAP domain and interaction with GTPases, or the ability to interact with other proteins and to effect other types of downstream signalling.41 Further investigation will be required to better understand the effects of specific variants and the basis of variation on phenotype in the condition caused by PLXNB2 variants.

 Heterozygous carriers of the variants identified in these families appear in general to be unaffected by disease, although one fetus (Family 3 II:2) did have facial clefting and carried a heterozygous nonsense PLXNB2 variant (c.750C>A, p.(Cys250)).
 It is unknown whether this fetus would have developed other clinical features similar to their sibling.
 It is possible that another variant could be partially or entirely responsible for this particular phenotype rather than the PLXNB2 variant.
-In individuals with PLXNA1 pathogenic variants, disease has been observed with both biallelic and particular de novo heterozygous variants.[23]
+In individuals with PLXNA1 pathogenic variants, disease has been observed with both biallelic and particular de novo heterozygous variants.23